SaiKrishna-333/MINIPROJECTNEW/DIGILOCKER_INTEGRATION.md

 ## ⚠️ **Important Notes**

-1. **Simulation Mode:**
+1. **Simulation Mode (RECOMMENDED FOR NOW):**

    - Used when DigiLocker API not configured
-   - Validates format only
+   - Validates Aadhaar format (12 digits + Verhoeff algorithm)
+   - Performs all biometric verification
    - Marked with `simulatedMode: true`
-   - Safe for development/testing
+   - **Perfect for development, testing, and demonstrations**
+   - **Your project is fully functional in this mode!**

-2. **Production Mode:**
+2. **Production Mode (Future):**

    - Requires real DigiLocker API credentials
    - Full OAuth 2.0 flow
    - Official government verification
+   - May require institutional approval
-   - Used for actual deployments
+   - Recommended for actual deployment with users

+3. **DigiLocker API Access:**

+   - The partners portal URL has changed
+   - API access requires formal application
+   - Government approval process may take time
+   - **Not required for project demonstration or testing**

-3. **Fallback Mechanism:**
+4. **Fallback Mechanism:**
    - If DigiLocker fails → automatic fallback
    - Logs detailed error messages
    - Ensures verification continues